 The true breakthrough happened around 2010s when researchers began to experiment more broadly with large language models (LLMs) and apply natural language technology (NLT) solutions to unstructured data.

 Today Generative AI is not only being used extensively by industries like finance and healthcare but also finding its way into product design through specific style prompts engineering.
-Large Language Models (LLM) like GPT-4 or DALL-E 2 by OpenAI or are pushing boundaries with generating images and creating new content from training data.
+Large Language Models (LLM) like GPT-4o or o1-preview/ o1-mini, and DALL·E 3 by OpenAI are pushing boundaries with generating images and creating new content from training data.

 Despite concerns about governance issues around generative AI systems such as biases or hallucinations, it is indisputable that Generative AI has the potential to transform complex problems across various domains.

-Artificial intelligence technology has come a long way and Generative AI models are no exception.
-Chatbots like ChatGPT from OpenAI, Copilot from Microsoft and Gemini from Google use large language models (LLMs) to generate specific styles of text or image generation.
+Artificial intelligence technology has come a long way, and Generative AI models are no exception.
+Chatbots like ChatGPT from OpenAI, Copilot from Microsoft, and Gemini from Google use large language models (LLMs) to generate specific styles of text.

-A breakthrough came with stabilizing diffusion based GANs where Stable Diffusion (SD) became a new tool for generating audio and other modalities.
-Generative Pre-trained Transformer methods such as GPT-4 have made breakthroughs in Natural Language Processing (NLP), but have biases that require governance.
+A breakthrough came with stabilizing diffusion-based models like Stable Diffusion (SD), which became a powerful tool for generating images.
+Generative Pre-trained Transformer models such as GPT-4o and o1-preview have made significant breakthroughs in Natural Language Processing (NLP), but they also have biases that require governance.

-With advancements in Generative AI technology there are new use cases being discovered every day.
+With advancements in Generative AI technology, new use cases are being discovered every day.

 Generative AI is a versatile technology that finds multiple use cases across different sectors.
+Generative AI can be used to analyze and forecast financial markets, simulating different economic conditions and improving market trend analysis.
 In finance alone, it can assist in detecting fraudulent activities and assessing risks while analyzing investments.

 Generative AI can also streamline repetitive tasks to enhance operational efficiency while offering personalized financial solutions to clients.
 However, ethical considerations and possible prejudices must always be considered while incorporating generative AI in the industry.
 It happened in the past, that AIs reflected biases of researchers and datasets.
 It’s imperative we are mindful of that, and actively work to prevent it.